stephentino/cluster_occupations/README.md

 The above method produces a 300-dimensional real-valued vector for each occupation i in the O\*NET database.

 After applying the above procedure, I obtained a 300-dimensional vector representation for each occupation in my data.
 I then used AgglomerativeClustering from sklearn.cluster to cluster the occupations into 50 clusters.
 The number 50 is arbitrary here, but it seems to work well.
 I used cosine similarity2 as the affinity in AgglomerativeClustering.

+## Overview of the code

+There is one main python script "*code/main.py*".
+This script accomplishes the following:
+- preprocesses the task descriptions by removing stop words and punctuation
+- creates TF-IDF weights using *sklearn*
+- creates vector representations for each task description
+- clusters the occupations to define labor markets

+## Results

+The results are available in "*results/occupation_cluster_results_April11.csv*".
+The "cluster" variable in that csv file defines the labor market associated with each occupation.
+If you would like to use this classification scheme to define labor markets, please cite this github and shoot me an email :)